rherrmann/eclipse-extras/README.md

 In the Eclipse main menu, click _Help > Install New Software…_.
 Then enter the URL above and select Eclipse Extras

 ## Requirements
-Works with all Eclipse versions back to 3.8 (Juno).
+Works with all Eclipse versions back to 3.8 (Juno) and Java 1.6 or later.

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).